chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/TIM/TIM_OCActive/readme.txt

   to get TIM3 counter clock at 2 KHz so the Prescaler is computed as following:
      - Prescaler = (TIM3CLK / TIM3 counter clock) - 1

-  SystemCoreClock is set to 168 MHz..
+  SystemCoreClock is set to 168 MHz.

   The TIM3 CCR1 register value is equal to 1000:
   TIM3_CH1 delay = CCR1_Val/TIM3 counter clock  = 500 ms